stephanevdb/smart-split/README.md

 ### 📱 Progressive Web App
 - Install on any device like a native app
 - Offline functionality with service worker
+- **Automatic cache clearing and refresh** every 24 hours for latest updates
 - Responsive design for mobile and desktop
 - **Collapsible interface sections** for optimized mobile experience (members, expenses)
 - Push notification support